 So that’s a few of the harsh realities and uncomfortable truths out of the way.
 If you’re OK with them, and you still want to go freelance, what next?

 I can only base these next steps on my own experiences and what worked for me to hitch a ride on the freelance train as a copywriter.
 There’s a ton of websites, blogs, and advice out there to help you succeed on your own journey to freelance nirvana.
 You’ll need to figure out what the best route is for you to take to get you there.

 1. Have a plan

 Don’t quit your job without a plan.
-Get your basics set up first while you’re still employed.
+While you’re still employed, get your basics set up first.
 Have a goal that’s realistic in timescale and affordability.
-Get your social media and website set up, figure out (the best you can) who you want to write for and the type of clients you want.
+Get your social media and website set up, figure out (the best you can) who you want to work for and the type of clients you want.